Frequently asked questions

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

-CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
-Here is why: There is a little-known government regulation called DOD-8570.
+CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
+Here’s why: A little-known regulation by the government is DOD-8570.
 Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
-You need at least one of these certifications if your position might expose you to sensitive government information.
+It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 Typically the minimum asked for is CompTIA Security+.
 This certification is requested by companies even if they will not work for the government.
 If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.

 How do I get started for my cybersecurity training?